 The Bankruptcy and Insolvency Act (“BIA”)

-This regulates laws on filing for bankruptcy and insolvency in Canada.
+Declaring bankruptcy is a legal process.
+This regulates laws on filing for personal bankruptcy and insolvency in Canada.
 It covers bankruptcies, consumer proposals, commercial proposals and receiverships.
 It also oversees the Office of the Superintendent of Bankruptcy, a federal agency tasked with making sure bankruptcies are done in a fair and orderly way.

 The Companies’ Creditors Arrangements Act (“CCAA”)